Johan-FF/Cinema-Interface---React-Next-js/README.md

 You can also log on to the website: [Cinema-Interface---React-Next-js](https://johan-ff.github.io/Cinema-Interface---React-Next-js/).
 If you have problems in the operation explore the repositories of the backend used in this project: [CinePacho-microservice-Multiple](https://github.com/AndresSArias/CinePacho-microservice-Multiple.git) y [CinePacho-microservice-Users](https://github.com/AndresSArias/CinePacho-microservice-Users.git).

-## Learn More
+## Profiles

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+To explore the operation log in with:

+- Director:
+    User: 9999999999
+    Password: 1234
+- Administrator:
+    User: 222
+    Password: 1234
+- Employee:
+    User: 333
+    Password: 1234

 ## Configuration